Raviikumar001/bites-identity-reconciliation-/README.md

 ```
 Assumptons
-If you seeing if a primary contact becmes a secondary contact, for the first time it recives request, it makes the it contact secondary, but gives response of the primary contact record,
+If you seeing if a primary contact becmes a secondary contact, for the first time it recives a request, it makes the contact secondary, but gives response of the primary contact record,
 hit the api agiain with same request, you'll get the ideal response , with all secondary fields. 😌